 Also known as Calamansi or Philippine lime.
 It grows predominantly in the Philippines.
 It bears thin-skinned yellow-colored citrus fruit.
 People also grow this citrus in southern China, Taiwan, Borneo, and Sulawesi for economic importance.

 They are coniferous evergreen trees with small scale-like leaves.
 They grow thin straight very tall up to 50 feet when mature.
-You can grow this tree in pots with a diameter of two inches.
-When gets the desired size root-pruning every two to three years is important.
+You can grow this tree in a pot with a diameter of two inches.
+When you get the desired size tree, root-pruning every two to three years is important.